-Frosted glass film has many practical applications – to provide increased privacy and light, for decorative purposes and also to meet building regulations.
+Frosted glass film and visual indicators have many practical applications – to provide increased privacy and light, for decorative purposes and also to meet building regulations.
 That’s why frosted glass film is used by builders and designers to make sure new buildings meet safety and accessibility standards.

 Let there Be Light

 Sunlight has positive psychological effects and provides us with the essential vitamins we require.
 Maybe that’s part of the reason why we love large windows that let the light stream in and provide us with magical views.